Environment Variables

 UPLOAD_PATH | data/uploads | no | The path where the uploaded files are stored. |

-KEYS_PATH | data/keys | no | The path where the private keys are stored. |
+KEYS_PATH | data/keys | no | When KEYS_STORAGE is file , this is the path where the private keys are stored. |

 GEOLITE_DB_PATH | data/GeoLite2-City.mmdb | no | The path where the GeoLite2 database should be stored. |